danmofo/base-project/README.md

 Base Grunt tasks
 ===

-This `Gruntfile` is designed to work for people who aren't comfortable configuring this stuff manually themselves
+This `Gruntfile` is designed to work for people who aren't comfortable configuring this stuff manually themselves, generally as long as you keep to the structure, it will work fine.

 Assumptions
 ---

  In order to work the following folder structure / naming convention should be followed:

  - src
  	- styles/
  		- css/